mschuldt/ga-tools/README.md

 `ga FILE.ga --json` prints the assembled program as JSON.
 The bootstream is included with the `--bootstream TYPE` option.

-use the `--outfile NAME` option to direct the JSON output to a file.
+Use the `--outfile NAME` option to direct the JSON output to a file.

 ## Disabling optimization
 The `--disable-0-opt` option prevents compiling '0' as 'dup dup or'.